-TV and WEB TV LAND: Just finished work on a Kensington produced documentary film called Risk Factor (soon to air on TVO and elsewhere).
-I'll post the premiere date and time when I have it.
-I'm currently working on a couple of docs, one in production and one in development.
+TV LAND: I'm currently working on a couple of docs, one in production and one in development.
 Last summer I wrote a CBC Nature of Things episode called Champions vs. Legends, completed this fall and slated to air in early 2018.
 It's about sports science and features some amazing athletes including Montreal Canadiens' slap shot king Shea Weber, and world-record-setting speed skater Christine Nesbitt.
 Kensington produced documentary Risk Factor aired last summer on TVO.
 And if you haven't seen it yet, check out my recent web series wherein comedians interview authors.
 It's called Make Me Read.
 It's kind of funny, kind of quirky.
 You might like it.
 The last TV series I worked on was Kensington's Museum Secrets, currently showing in about 50 countries around the world.
 I was creative producer and/or head writer in various seasons.
 Museum Secrets won the 2014 Canadian Screen Award for Best Factual Program or Series.

 WEB LAND: I recently did a site for an NGO called Rights Action that funds grassroots human rights, environmental and development organizations in Guatemala and Honduras.
 And if you need stock to complete your next film or tv production (or just like looking at amazing imagery) check out the stock footage site I built for Kensington.
 Also, check out the site I did with my illustrator pal Mike Constable that provides social network friendly illustrated e-cards (that you can caption yourself).
 We call it PointyPixels.com.

-APP LAND: I'm working on the data side of an app called Risk Navigator that will accompany Kensington's Risk Factor film.
-It's now in Beta test mode.
+APP LAND: I co-produced an app called Risk Navigator to accompany Kensington's Risk Factor film.
+Get the app here for iOS and Android!
 A while ago I was "concept guy" and content management system programmer for a mobile app called Scopify.